Fire and rescue services

 To help protect yourself:

-If you're the victim of a violent crime, including rape, see a doctor straight away.
+If you're the victim of a violent crime, including rape, see a doctor immediately.
 HIV/AIDS is common.

 Business fraud scams are common in Zambia.
 People have been cheated after being persuaded to travel to Zambia on business.